yezero/sandstorm/roadmap/platform/sharing/README.md

 Possible targets include:
 - A particular user, specified by an identity and applying to any account tied to that identity.
-- All users who do not have rights to create grains on the Sandstorm server.
+- All users who do not have rights to create grains on the Thurly server.
 - All users who are not members of a particular Blackrock organization.
 - Apps (that is, the policy prevents the user from connecting a grain to other grains using powerbox).